-You’ll almost certainly have heard that Paris city wishes to organize the 2024 Summer Olympic Games.
-Where are we, by now?
-Lodgis decided to answer this question in this post entirely dedicated to Paris’ application to host the 2024 Summer Olympics!
+You’ll almost certainly have heard that the city of Paris wants to organize the 2024 Summer Olympic Games.
+How will this work?
+Lodgis is here to explain with this post about Paris’ application to host the 2024 Summer Olympics!

-It’s a sportsman, a French tennis star, who is confirmed the news.
-Jo-Wilfried Tsonga posted a tweet, and no just your ordinary one: he is announcing Paris’ official application for the organization of 2024 Summer Olympics!
+The news was confirmed by a French tennis star.
+Jo-Wilfried Tsonga posted a tweet announcing Paris’ official application to host the 2024 Summer Olympics!

 Logo and Slogan

-The official logo for 2024 Olympic Games in Paris appeared on the Arc de Triomphe on February 9th of 2016.
-It’s a number “24” remembering the last year that Paris hosted the Olympics (in 1924) but also the year when we could celebrate its centennial if Paris is selected, in 2024.
-The numbers have the shape of the Eiffel Tower and the colors going from the top to the bottom represent the French flag and fade in a variety of shades corresponding to the Olympic rings.
+The official logo for 2024 Olympic Games in Paris appeared on the Arc de Triomphe on 9th February 2016.
+It’s the number 24, representing the last year that Paris hosted the Olympics (in 1924) but also the year that Paris wants to host the Olympics and in which it could celebrate its centennial.
+The numbers are the shape of the Eiffel Tower and the colors from the top to the bottom represent the French flag and fade into colors corresponding to the Olympic rings.

-A colorful symbol, full of energy, passion and ambition but Paris didn’t stop here.
-Indeed, the official Slogan “Made for Sharing” was presented few days later on the Eiffel Tower and enhances the spirit of Paris’ application.
+This colorful symbol is full of energy, passion and ambition.
+The official slogan is “Made for Sharing” and was presented few days later on the Eiffel Tower.

 Paris Olympic Games 2024: A major challenge

-Paris recently received the visit of the International Olympic Committee in order to submit its Olympic Games Plan for 2024 organized by the application board of the city.
+Paris recently received the International Olympic Committee in order to submit its Olympic Games Plan for 2024.

 An international support